Exclusive — Ted Cruz Boils Biden Presidency Down to 3 Words: ‘Boring but Radical’

 In February, Texas experienced catastrophic winter weather that resulted in mass utility outages, leading the Biden administration to declare a state of emergency and send federal aid to the state as it grappled with the impacts.
 Amid the disaster, Cruz was spotted boarding a plane to Cancun, Mexico.

 “We saw Democrats and the media lose their minds.
-It was — if I had stolen nuclear secrets and delivered them to Beijing, I don’t think it would have gotten the coverage that the fact that I took my kids to the beach did,” Cruz contended, saying he only regrets the decision because it “gave ammunition to the knuckleheads.”
+It was — if I had stolen nuclear secrets and delivered them to Beijing, I don’t think it would have gotten the coverage that the fact that I took my kids to the beach did,” Cruz observed, saying he only regrets the decision because it “gave ammunition to the knuckleheads.”

-As a tidal wave of headlines hit the Internet, juxtaposing his tropical trip with his suffering state, defenders of Cruz compared the coverage he was receiving to that of Gov. Andrew Cuomo.
+As a tidal wave of headlines hit the Internet, juxtaposing his tropical trip with his suffering state, defenders of Cruz compared the coverage of him to that of Cuomo.
 Donald Trump Jr. notably called the attention “fauxoutrage” and accused the media of being “totally silent” on Cuomo’s nursing home scandal, which came to a head in February after an aide admitted the Cuomo administration had suppressed data about the number of coronavirus-related deaths that had occurred in New York nursing homes.

 Cruz himself said, “It was interesting, the contrast,” citing recently surfaced sexual assault allegations against Cuomo along with his “staggeringly stupid” nursing home policy.
 “You know, we’re watching the Andrew Cuomo regime crumble. … It really was striking,” he said.